 Did you know that empathetic children share nine habits that they developed?
-Empathy can be cultivated and we have work to do.
 Here are the 9 habits of empathetic children.
 I hope you join me to create an #UnSelfie Revolution so we raise kids with empathy, moral conviction and courage.

 Most writers admit that there is one moment where a book started to gel.
 Mine was at the United States Air Force Academy where I was speaking to the faculty and cadets about character development.
 It was there that a young cadet asked me the question of a lifetime.